Subhaan-A23/Small-STM32-Projects/1.Controlling an LED with a potentiometer/README.md

 Device:
   -This code is built on the STM32 NUCLEO-F746ZG, this code should work for other STM32s but the pin configurations may be different.
 Not all STM32s contain a built in DAC which is required in this project.
+This project uses the ADC and the DAC.